Ever wonder how you’re supposed to juggle everything in your head? How do you prioritize the rules to know for the bar exam?

 - 1) Issues and rules that have appeared in past exams, including main issues, sub-issues, defenses

-- 2) Issues and rules you think are important
+- 2) Issues and rules deemed important

 - 3) Other fringe issues and rules that might come up (rule against perpetuities, anyone?)